D240021/Spring-framework-JPA-Practice/README.md

 Key features include:

--Adding, updating, and deleting songs and singers.
+- Adding, updating, and deleting songs and singers.
--Assigning multiple singers to a song and vice versa.
+- Assigning multiple singers to a song and vice versa.
--Fetching and displaying data using eager/lazy loading.
+- Fetching and displaying data using eager/lazy loading.
--Handling exceptions with custom exception classes.
+- Handling exceptions with custom exception classes.
 This project is designed for practice with entity relationships, JPA annotations, and the integration of Spring services and repositories.</p>